mikolajroszak/qsp-protocol-node/README.md

 1. On every merge into `develop`, `buildspec.yml` is activated.
 It builds the image, pushes it to AWS Docker repository, creates a build artifact (a ZIP containing `Dockerrun.aws.json` and `.ebextensions` from `deployment/aws-elasticbeanstalk`) and deploys it to a dev environment on AWS using [AWS CodePipeline](https://console.aws.amazon.com/codepipeline/home?region=us-east-1#/view/qsp-protocol-node-dev).

+1. To promote a dev environment to production (automation is coming as part of `QSP-488` - "Create staging (dev -> prod) pipeline for safe release to production"):
-1. To promote a dev environment to production, go to [Application versions](https://us-east-1.console.aws.amazon.com/elasticbeanstalk/home?region=us-east-1#/application/versions?applicationName=qsp-protocol-node), select the desired artifact, click `Deploy`, and select `qsp-protocol-node-prod` in the dropdown.
+    1. In dev AWS account, go to [Application versions](https://us-east-1.console.aws.amazon.com/elasticbeanstalk/home?region=us-east-1#/application/versions?applicationName=qsp-protocol-node), download the desired artifact and unzip it
+    2. Download the Docker image referenced in the unzipped folder's `Dockerrun.aws.json` and re-push it to the prod account id
+    3. Edit `Dockerrun.aws.json` to use the prod AWS account id instead of the dev account id
+    4. Zip the file again
+    5. Run `zip -d Archive.zip __MACOSX/\*` to remove MacOS files from the archive
+    6. In prod account's AWS console, upload the ZIP to the Beanstalk environment

 1. To add a new deployment method, add another subfolder to `deployment`.